 John Ulrich might have called it payola, but prosecutors called it bribery.
 And evidence indicates they were right.
 On December 12, Ulrich, former vice president of the Great Neck (Long Island), N.Y.-based International Brotherhood of Teamsters Local 812 and a trustee of its health plan, pleaded guilty in Manhattan federal court to soliciting tens of thousands of dollars in bribes from an official with the plan’s third-party contractor in return for ensuring the union’s retention of the company.
 Ulrich had been indicted last February following a joint investigation by the FBI and the U.S. Labor Department’s Office of Labor-Management Standards, Office of Inspector General, and Employee Benefits Security Administration.
 Sentencing is set for April 23.

-Teamsters Local 812 represents about 3,000 soft drink and brewery workers in the New York City metropolitan area.
-John Ulrich, now … Read More ➡
+Teamsters Local 812 represents more than 3,000 soft drink and brewery production, bottling, delivery and auxiliary workers in the New York City metropolitan area.
+It also has a health benefit plan lucrative enough to attract … Read More ➡